canstar

 • The premiums charged and if any discounts are offered

-• The excess you will pay if you need to make a claim.
+• The excess you'll pay if you need to make a claim.

 You may also want to consider Canstar’s Home and Contents Insurance Awards which recognise providers who offer outstanding value to Australian consumers.